-When the client is okay considering bioanalytical data in the absence of a stable-labeled IS, they are balancing as per “fit-for-purpose”.
-Alternatively, a good approach is to use a mixture of three different internal standards that show different masses, retention times, and structures when a deuterated standard is not readily available.
+When the client is okay considering bioanalytical data in the absence of a stable-labeled IS, they are balancing measurement as per “fit-for-purpose”.
+An alternative approach, when a deuterated standard isn’t readily available, is to use a mixture of three different IS that show different masses, retention times, and structures.
 After the sample run is complete on the mass spectrometer, check the IS response and look for consistent levels or drifting, along with the accuracy of the standards and QCs.
-Subsequently, we should choose the one with best response as IS and process that batch from there.
-In our experience, the same IS is not guaranteed to behave the same way every time and thus having an alternate ready is a good idea.
-It could take additional work and method development, but this approach will save valuable time and resources for our clients in the long run.
+Subsequently, we should choose the IS with best response and process that batch from there.
+Generally, the chosen IS can act inconsistently and thus having an alternate ready is a good idea.
+Even with additional work and method development, this approach will save valuable time and client resources in the long run.

 Figure 1.
 Internal standard response for a sample run.
-The standards and QCs are consistent but the difference in IS between the standards and samples are due to either the analytical conditions or sample processing.
-However, the ratio of analyte to IS should be accurately calculated by using deuterated internal standard.
+The standards and QCs are consistent but the difference in IS between the standards and samples are due to either analytical conditions or sample processing.
+However, the ratio of analyte to IS could be calculated accurately by using deuterated internal standard.

 Figure 2.
 This sample run shows the importance of the internal standard in correcting for differences in detector response during the run.
 Despite showing low IS, the standard curves are close(top).
 Without the IS, the curves would be very different (bottom), and the data would not be reliable.